What Is The Binoculars Housing Made Of

 What Are Binoculars Housings Made Of

-Binoculars are used outdoors in nature, hiking, hunting, or birdwatching, you have to carry them.
+Binoculars are used outdoors in nature, be it hiking, hunting, or birdwatching, you have to carry them.
 Therefore, they should be lightweight but made of a durable material that protects the instrument from the elements and guarantees perfect functioning.
 Housings and tubes of binoculars are made out of aluminum alloys, magnesium alloys or polycarbonate plastics which are usually coated with a non-slip rubber coating that offers grip and protection against bumps.

 Magnesium